lennard134/TicketToRideLAMAS/index.md

 #### Shortest route
 Agents will always claim connections on the shortest path between the cities on the route cards.
 We will use Uniform Cost Search (UCS) to find the shortest route between two cities on a route card.
 Calculating the shortest route only uses the information given by the board, which is available to all agents.
-Individual agent's hands are not considered as it will add unwanted uncertainty.
+Individual agents' hands are not considered as it will add unwanted uncertainty.
-Here the number of trains that is needed to claim a connection are the edge costs.
-As it can happen that two options for claiming a connection are equally optimal, we choose that the agent will claim the connection on the route that is worth most points.
-If the number of points are equal as well, we will perform a random choice.
+Here the number of trains that are needed to claim a connection is the edge costs.
+As two options for claiming a connection may be equally optimal, we choose that the agent will claim the connection on the route that is worth the most points.
+If the number of points is equal as well, we will perform a random choice.

 #### Obtaining knowledge
 As mainly the knowledge determines the agent's strategy, we will have to define the different ways this knowledge can be obtained.
-The first and most straight forward method is that when an agent looks at its cards after they have been distributed.
-This will give the agent knowledge of its own cards.
-The next way is, when an agent finished a route card, it will announce this.
+The first and most straightforward method is when an agent looks at its cards after they have been distributed.
+This will give the agent knowledge of its cards.
+The next way is, when an agent finishes a route card, it will announce this.
 The public announcement of this card results in a smaller Kripke model as some worlds are not possible anymore.